James Heaton Founder & Lead Strategist

 We are only on earth for a short while so what we do needs to matter.

-The last twelve years have been focused on perfecting a set of effective strategic tools so that Tronvig is able to consistently deliver value to our client partners.
+The last sixteen years have been focused on perfecting a set of effective strategic tools including Socratic Creative, so that Tronvig is able to consistently deliver value to our client partners.

 Tronvig strongly asserts that organizational brands must be tied to organizational strategy and these must both be rooted in the most deeply held convictions of an organization: its Core Values.
 A brand must effectively resonate with the customer it seeks to serve but also equally with all the stakeholders inside the organization because it is their responsibility to deliver on promises made.
 The brand, therefore, must operate 360.

-Working with museums, nonprofits, and mission-driven business organizations ranging from 10 to 20,000 employees, we have had ample opportunity to test our process in an array of real-life situations.
+Working with museums, libraries, nonprofits, non-pharma healthcare and mission-driven business organizations ranging from 10 to 20,000 employees, he has had ample opportunity to test Tronvig’s process in an array of real-life situations.
 Please read how those we work with describe the experience.

 Back To Top